 If there is a workaholic in the dog world, it is the Border Collie.

 Border Collies are perfect for the most energetic beginners, but are not recommended for owners who want a relaxed and calm breed.
+In this case you might want to look at a Collie mix.
 If you are a beginner who wants to have a challenge, we highly suggest taking the time out of your day to give your Border Collie a job.

 Papillons were originally bred to be adorable lap dogs for noblewomen.
 A Papillon called “Phalène” was seen in a portrait of Queen Sophia Dorothea of Prussia.

 The most striking thing about a Papillon is its wing-shaped ears.
 Papillons were named for their ears.
 Its name translates to “butterfly” in French.

 Papillons are not all looks.
 This dog has a wonderful brain that loves to be used!
 Do not doubt this small breed’s smarts.

 3. Golden Retriever